AniDas10/BingeFlix/README.md

 ## ReactJS-Movie Database Web App

-1- Install nodejs on your system, set up environment variable path first 2- cd to the directory where the repository has been cloned locally 3- `npm install` type this in your CMD to install and access all node_modules, which would be required for our react application
+1- Install nodejs on your system, set up environment variable path first.<br>
+2- cd to the directory where the repository has been cloned locally.<br>
+3- `npm install` type this in your CMD to install and access all node_modules, which would be required for our react application.<br>
-4- `npm i font-awesome` type this to install font-awesome in our react node_modules 5- `npm start` to start our development server.
+4- `npm i font-awesome` type this to install font-awesome in our react node_modules.<br>
+5- `npm start` to start our development server.<br>

-And there we go, our react-app is up and running
+And there we go, our react-app is up and running! <br>